 #2: You’re looking for a long-term care planning strategy that is both effective and efficient.

-If you want to get an annuity that pays for your long-term care, it is a good idea to get one now.
-This way, if you need it in the future, you will have it.
+If you want an annuity that pays for your long-term care, it is a good idea to get one now.
+Then, if you need it in the future, you will have it.

 If you don’t need long-term care, you’ll receive a raise in pay when you begin collecting your annuity payments.

-#3: You’re aware of how annuities complement other assets and income strategies.
+#3: You know how annuities complement other assets and income strategies.

 You want to increase your money but also spend it in retirement.
 You have several financial goals vying for your attention.
 You wish to do the following: